cueopsbot-cuelogic/cueopsbot-cuelogic.github.io/README.md

 You can make POST api call with any tools like curl, Postman etc. An API call using Postman tool has shown below:

 ![](./screenshots/POST-api-example.png)

+## Logging and Monitoring

+CueOps provide Monitoring and Logging stacks deployment out of the box along with CI/CD.
+It will minimize the application downtime drastically.
+You will have access of all the Application and Infrastructure Logs and Metrics in a single dashboard.

+Let's further explore the Logging and Monitoring stacks separately,

+## Logging

+Logging is a key part of being able to understand Microservices and diagnose issues.
+Consolidating log statements and events and being able to query and visualise them is an extremely useful tool.

+CueOps Microservices Platform runs **[Elasticsearch](https://www.elastic.co/)** for the back end storage and **[Kibana](https://www.elastic.co/products/kibana)** as the front end and **[Logstash](https://www.elastic.co/products/logstash)** as the collector.